Author: Azizur Rahman 2 January 2020

-As 2019 was the year that the Serious Fraud Office (SFO) ended its seven-year investigation into LIBOR rigging, Al Jazeera asked Rahman Ravelli Legal Director Neil Williams for his thoughts on the conclusion of the scandal.
+As 2019 was the year that the Serious Fraud Office (SFO) ended its seven-year investigation into LIBOR rigging, Al Jazeera asked Rahman Ravelli for it's thoughts on the conclusion of the scandal.

-Neil outlined his belief that the number of individuals acquitted could be seen as an indicator that the practice of rigging was considered acceptable at the time.
+Rahman Ravelli outlined it's belief that the number of individuals acquitted could be seen as an indicator that the practice of rigging was considered acceptable at the time.

-According to him, it is the lower-level employees who come to be viewed by the SFO as being easier to convict.
+According to Rahman Ravelli, it is the lower-level employees who come to be viewed by the SFO as being easier to convict.

 With the use of LIBOR set to end in December 2021, a number of alternative benchmarks are vying to be recognised as its replacement.
 But Rahman Ravelli told Al Jazeera that whatever takes the place of LIBOR the rewards are so great in banking that the temptation to bend the rules will always be there.

 Aziz Rahman is Senior Partner at Rahman Ravelli and its founder.
 His ability to coordinate national, international and multi-agency defences has led to success in some of the most significant corporate crime cases of this century and top rankings in international legal guides.
 He is recognised worldwide as one of the most capable legal experts regarding top-level, high-value commercial and financial disputes.